orkoresh4/orkorchart/README.md

 # OrkorChart Helm Repository

-This repository contains a collection of Helm charts for the task.
+This repository contains a collection of Helm charts.
 Follow the instructions below to fetch and install the desired artifacts using Helm.

 ## Prerequisites